John Barilaro: Investment NSW appointment

 After leaving office, Barilaro was appointed to a trade commissioner position in New York by Investment NSW, a government agency within the NSW Department of Industry.
 Questions were raised about the propriety of this appointment and NSW Government inquiries were established.
 Senior public servant Jenny West was due to be given the role, before her verbal offer was rescinded by the state government.
 On 30 June 2022, Barilaro announced he was withdrawing from his role as NSW Trade Commissioner to the Americas, stating that his position had become untenable, due to the intense media scrutiny that his appointment had received.
 His former chief of staff Mark Connell, gave evidence to the parliamentary inquiry on the matter that Barilaro had said prior to leaving Parliament "I've just come from a meeting with Dom (Perrottet) and Stuart (Ayres) regarding trade and we’re going to bring back the Agent General in London as well as a bunch of other postings around the world.
 This is it; this is the job for when I get the fuck out of this place."
-He was found not guilty due to mental illness.

 It was later revealed that, in both the first and second round of recruitment, Barilaro was not the preferred candidate, and won the job in the second round only after his rankings were adjusted following discussions with work references that were eventually revealed to be Gary Barnes, a former senior public servant who reported to Barilaro when Barilaro was a minister, Arthur Sinodinos, who served as the Australian Ambassador to the United States and former NSW Premier Barry O'Farrell, after which chief executive of Investment NSW, Amy Brown, edited the selection panel report to elevate Barilaro to first ranked candidate in the final report published a week after he had signed his contract.
 The issue was referred to the NSW Independent Commission Against Corruption.
 Government Minister Stuart Ayres resigned from his cabinet role over the matter on 3 August 2022.